Very limited, hand-crafted wines with a modern character

 Jérémy’s artisan wines are created in a traditional Burgundian method: the must undergoes spontaneous fermentation in small oak barrels with minimal intervention throughout the process.
 Jeremy’s modern slant on the historical and prestigious geography exactly fits our ethos: full of character but at the same expressive of time and place.

 Jérémy was an apprentice of another one of our winemakers, Mark at Dagon Clan before spreading his wings and starting his own label.
 I actually was buying his wines for myself.
 As they aged I really saw the potential they hold and managed to shake hands with him for exclusive UK distribution.

 What makes his wines stand out is the sustainability scope.
 All grapes are hand-picked and hand-sorted to give the purest product possible.
-Only natural yeasts are used during fermentation which and the wines are unfiltered and unfined with no additions of sugar or acid.
+Only natural yeasts are used during fermentation and the wines are unfiltered and unfined with no additions of sugar or acid.
 Bottling is done in accordance with biodynamic moon cycles with only minimal sulphur added to prevent oxidation.
-His talent as a winemaker keep being refined and challenged by the current sharp vintage variations and weather hazards in Burgundy.
+His talent as a winemaker keeps being refined and challenged by the current sharp vintage variations and weather hazards in Burgundy.